asavinov/prosto/docs/index.rst

 `Prosto` is a Python data processing toolkit to programmatically author and execute complex data processing workflows.
 Conceptually, it is an alternative to *set-oriented* approaches to data processing like map-reduce, relational algebra, SQL or data-frame-based tools like `pandas`.

-`Prosto` radically changes the way data is processed by relying on a novel data processing paradigm which treats columns (modelled via mathematical functions) as first-class elements of the data processing pipeline having the same rights as tables.
+`Prosto` radically changes the way data is processed by relying on a novel data processing paradigm: concept-oriented model of data [1].
+It treats columns (modelled via mathematical functions) as first-class elements of the data processing pipeline having the same rights as tables.
 If a traditional data processing graph consists of only set operations than the `Prosto` workflow consists of two types of operations:

 * *Table operations* produce (populate) new tables from existing tables.
 A table is an implementation of a mathematical *set* which is a collection of tuples.